James E. Tolman: Massachusetts Senate

 In the 1910 Senate Tolman served as the Chairman of the Committee of Third Reading, and on the Committees on Legal Affairs, Mercantile Affairs and Constitutional Amendments.
 In the 1911 Senate Tolman served as the Chairman of the Committees on Legal Affairs and of Public Lighting, and on the Committee on Mercantile Affairs.

-Death
+Later life

 Tolman died on February 21, 1956, at his home in Gloucester.
 He was 88 years old.